We often hear nowadays that grass fed products are premium produces.

 But happily concluded that this con may affect beef eaters but not grass fed dairy consumers.

-Let’s summarize what makes grass fed product promising for us.
+Let’s summarize what makes grass fed products promising for us.

 Grass fed: food for better future